- The Magi – The Wise still Seek the Savior

-- The Magi Irony
+- The Irony of the Wise Men

-- The Magi bring Trouble to Jerusalem
+- The Wise Men bring Trouble to Jerusalem

+The Wise Men’s dream leads them to the gospel.
 The Magi came from Persia, and they opened the door for the gospel to influence the East.[1]Image used by permission from Rami Oweis. https://www.facebook.com/Z.Rforarts

 The end of the story – a dream by God